dotnet/aspnetcore/docs/BuildFromSource.md

 PS1> .\startvs.cmd
 ```

+After opening the solution in Visual Studio, you can build/rebuild using the controls in Visual Studio.

 #### A brief interlude on solution files

 We have a single .sln file for all of ASP.NET Core, but most people don't work with it directly because Visual Studio